Back to LSTMs Hub

 Seq2SeqLSTM (Encoder-Decoder)

-The classic encoder-decoder architecture:
+The encoder-decoder architecture:

 Bidirectional Processing